Legislative Package

 Protect and Support Vulnerable and Underserved Populations

-- The City supports legislation and budget items that prevent evictions and protect individuals and families who are precariously housed and facing housing challenges, including legislation to: reinstate the 14-day pay or quit notice; require full fee disclosure and transparency and require any fee increases to coincide with the term of a lease; require that critical lease information be made available in languages other than English; and establish a minimum amount owed for an eviction filing.
+The City supports legislation and budget items that prevent evictions and protect individuals and families who are precariously housed and facing housing challenges, including legislation to: reinstate the 14-day pay or quit notice; require full fee disclosure and transparency and require any fee increases to coincide with the term of a lease; establish a minimum amount owed for an eviction filing, and establish a right to counsel for eviction proceedings.

 Enhance Public Engagement, Health, and Safety

-- The City supports efforts to reform our campaign finance system, including efforts to enhance disclosure, restrict personal use of campaign funds, and enforce regular auditing.
+The City supports efforts to reform our campaign finance system, including efforts to enhance disclosure, restrict personal use of campaign funds, limit campaign contributions, and enforce regular auditing.

 Improve Resilience, Promote Energy Efficiency, and Encourage Clean Energy Investment